ZeTopHat/Rosa/README.md

 }
 ```

+* Note: You'll want to make a logrotate file for the nginx log as well.

 Almost done!
 Crons will have to be setup to run as the user who owns the rosa files.

 ```